Effective Date: January 1, 2020

 B13.
 Referring persons who fail the screening for appropriate speech-language pathology consults, medical evaluation, and/or services, as appropriate

 B14.
-Evaluating the success of screening and prevention programs through the use of performance measures (i.e., test sensitivity, specificity, and positive predictive value)
+Evaluating the success of screening and prevention programs using performance measures (i.e., test sensitivity, specificity, and positive predictive value)

 Applicant has demonstrated knowledge of and skills in:

 C1.
-Gathering, reviewing, and evaluating information from referral sources to facilitate assessment, planning, and identification of potential etiologic factors
+Reviewing and evaluating information from referral sources to facilitate assessment, planning, and identification of potential etiologic factors

 C2.
-Obtaining a case history and client/patient narrative
+Completing a case history and client/patient narrative

 C3.
 Obtaining client/patient-reported and/or caregiver-reported measures to assess function